joeclark-phd/data-engineers-manual/manuscript/chapter03.md

 Databases are, however, what computer scientists call "leaky abstractions".
 In actual practice, there are choices you can make in physical implementation that will make a difference in terms of performance.
-Since these choices are fundamental to the emergence of analytical databases such as data warehouses, I will write more about them in Chapters 8-10.
+These choices are fundamental to understanding the emergence of analytical databases such as data warehouses, and Big Data platforms like Hadoop.

-To free the developers and users of data-driven applications from working directly with physical data storage on disk, databases offer APIs to enable database **queries**.
+To free the developers and users of data-driven applications from working directly with physical data storage on disk, databases offer APIs to enable database queries.
 These APIs can be HTTP web services, accessible over the Internet, or programming language libraries, but the most well-known API for accessing databases is the **SQL** query language used to query the relational model.